pecalleja/pecalleja/README.md

 ## 👋 Hi there

-I'm a Python developer with over six years of experience building backend applications and tooling.
-I've got a solid background in telecom systems and plenty of experience in IT operations across different industries and cloud providers.
-My skills are pretty broad, so I can adapt to whatever comes my way.
-I'm always excited to dive into new projects that push my limits.
-I love learning and keeping up with the latest tech.
-For me, transparency and getting things done are what it's all about.
+I'm a software developer with hands-on experience creating backend applications and automation tools for cloud environments.
+I have a solid foundation in computer networks and IT operations across various industries.
+I specialize in cloud architecture, RESTful APIs, microservices, monolithic, and event-driven systems.
+I'm a lifelong learner who believes there's always more to discover in the world of coding, and I’m currently working to improve my algorithms and design pattern skills.

 [CodeSignal Profile](https://app.codesignal.com/profile/pecalleja/overview) | [Hyperskill Profile](https://hyperskill.org/profile/55190941) | [LeetCode Profile](https://leetcode.com/u/pecalleja/)